cloudera/hue/tools/docker/hue/README.md

     password=secret
     name=hue

+#### Querying Databases

-If you want to be able to query a database out of the box, update the connector interpreters accordingly, e.g.:
+To be able to query a database, update the connector interpreters accordingly, e.g.:

 ```
 [notebook]